pranav1211/Beyondmebtw/Readme.md

     ->twitter embedd re-sizing
     -> Check out https://beyondmebtw.wixsite.com/beyond-btw/post/new-project-alert for an interesting update

+  ## Log
     V 0.9 03/11/2023
-    ->remove twitter icon and link from header on home and about page ->changed font about page to improve readability ->added a contact bar, contains links to linkedin, letterboxd, twitter, github and also email
+      ->remove twitter icon and link from header on home and about page ->changed font about page to improve readability ->added a contact bar, contains links to linkedin, letterboxd, twitter, github and also email ->abandoning the phase system as i have completed the base of the site and now features are going to be added so it makes more sense to keep it simple